We gave this article on the best CrossFit shoes for women a little refresh to ensure it was still relevant for this year.

 Features: Multiple colors, rubberized 3D printed upper, textured bi-directional rubber outsole wraps, Hyperlift insert, TPU heel clip, flywire cables with lace integration

-We kick off this chart with a popular shoe from Nike’s respected Metcon series – a collection synonymous with CrossFit.
-These high-end sneakers are built for dynamic CrossFit and HIIT workouts, while performing just as well for shorter runs.
+There was no way we could forget to include a popular shoe from Nike’s respected Metcon series – a collection synonymous with CrossFit.
+These high-end sneakers are built for dynamic CrossFit and HIIT workouts, while they perform just as well for shorter runs.

 Regardless of your WOD, the Metcon 5 remains flexible enough for running and jumping, while the inclusion of a removable Hyperlift insert adds even more stability for heavy strength training.
 Overall, the comfort is excellent, as we have come to expect from the Metcon line.